TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 18/Luke 18.26.md

 ---

-And they that heard it said, Then who can be saved?
+Those who heard it said, "Then who can be saved?"